sjorek/composer-virtual-environment-plugin/README.md

       virtual-environment [options]

     Options:
           --name=NAME                      Name of the virtual environment.
-                                     Takes precedence over recipe and
-                                     global composer configuration.
-                                     [default: "package/name"]
+                                           [default: "vendor/package-name"]
           --shell=SHELL                    Set the list of shell activators to deploy.
-                                     Takes precedence over recipe and
-                                     global composer configuration.
-                                     [default: ["bash","csh","fish",
+                                           [default: ["bash","csh","fish","zsh"]]
-                                     "zsh"]] (multiple values allowed)
+                                           (multiple values allowed)
           --php=PHP                        Add symlink to php.
-                                     Takes precedence over recipe and
-                                     global composer configuration.
           --composer=COMPOSER              Add symlink to composer.
-                                     Takes precedence over recipe and
-                                     global composer configuration.
+                                           [default: "composer.phar"]
+          --recipe-update[=RECIPE-UPDATE]  Update the virtual environment
+                                           configuration recipe in
+                                           "./composer.venv" recipe.
+                                           [default: false]
-          --use-recipe               Use and update the virtual
+          --recipe-ignore                  Ignore the virtual environment
-                                     environment configuration recipe in
+                                           configuration recipe in
-                                     "./composer.venv".
-                                     Takes precedence over global
+                                           "./composer.venv" recipe.
+          --global-update[=GLOBAL-UPDATE]  Update the global composer
-                                     composer configuration.
+                                           configuration.
+                                           [default: false]
-          --use-composer             Use and update the global composer configuration
+          --global-ignore                  Ignore the global composer
-                                     "~/.composer/config.json".
+                                           configuration.
       -f, --force                          Force overwriting existing
                                            environment scripts
       -h, --help                           Display this help message
       -q, --quiet                          Do not output any message -V, --version                        Display this application version
           --ansi                           Force ANSI output
           --no-ansi                        Disable ANSI output
-      -n, --no-interaction           Do not ask any interactive question --profile                  Display timing and memory usage
+      -n, --no-interaction                 Do not ask any interactive question --profile                        Display timing and memory usage information --no-plugins                     Whether to disable plugins.
-                                     information
-          --no-plugins               Whether to disable plugins.
       -d, --working-dir=WORKING-DIR        If specified, use the given directory as working directory.
       -v|vv|vvv, --verbose                 Increase the verbosity of messages:
                                            1 for normal output, 2 for more verbose output and 3 for debug

     Help:
       The virtual-environment command creates files to activate